istio-ecosystem/sail-operator/enhancements/SEP2-revision-tags.md

 1. As a platform engineer, I want my application teams to be able to use a fixed label for proxy injection without having to know which version of Istio is running in the cluster, so that I can perform upgrades in the background without the application teams having to make changes to use the new version.

 ### API Changes
 We will add a new field `revisionTags` of type `[]string` to the `Istio` CRD.
 It will be located under `spec.updateStrategy.revisionTags`.
 Whenever the sail-operator deploys a new revision, it will update all the tags listed in the `revisionTags` field to point to this new revision.
-The default value for the field will be `{"default"}` - this way, the standard injection label `istio-injection=true` will work out of the box for RevisionBased deployments.
+The default value for the field will be `{"default"}` - this way, the standard namespace injection label `istio-injection=enabled` will work out of the box for RevisionBased deployments (see second paragraph of the [Overview](#overview)).

 We will also need to remove the `values.revisionTags` field (which is how the upstream charts expose this feature).
 We can still set that field to trigger creation of the tags, but we should not expose it to users.